diana-hep/oamap/README.md

 print(psum)
 ```

 On my machine, it took 25 seconds to walk through all the muons and compute momenta.
 Despite appearances, no lists or muon objects were created, only proxies to them.
-Unnecessary arrays aren't even loaded from the file.
+Only arrays necessary for the compuation (9.5 MB in this example) are actually loaded, not all of them (38 MB).

 ```python
 from plur.types import *